 The same goes for worry.
 If mama’s worried, then everyone is worried.
 Mom is the security blanket and rock that kids turn to.

 This is why I wrote a children’s book about a mother’s fear.
 Kids know when mom is worried about them.
 Its not a surprise, so it makes since to read a book about this topic.
 It makes it easier to open up conversation.
 Communication is always the best way to move forward.

 When I first became a mother I had so many ideas on how it would go.
-As any seasoned mother can tell you, those dreams soon went out the window.
+We all do, I think.
+Then , life happens, as any seasoned mother can tell you.
+Those dreams soon go out the window.
 They had to, as I got to know each of my unique and precious daughters reality set in.
 Over the years I have learned so much from them, and been humbled in the process.
 The enormity of being the right mother for each of them with all of their unique needs was not lost on me.